cgy1992/websrv/README.md

 COMMON:

-you can look through output/test.lua sample script for more detailed information.
+you can look through examples.html to learn how to use libwebserver from pure C or websrv module from lua.

+note that some examples require mutable buffer object that can be downloaded from here https://github.com/starwing/lbuffer alternatively you can modify the sample code to use another lua mutable buffer module

 2013.10.30 10.36.28 undwad, samara, russia